JudithGo/pinclonerest/README.md

 # Pinclonerest

-Inskygram is a photo sharing social networking service.
+Pinclonerest is a photo sharing social networking service.

 Web application that tries to simulate the behavior of the application [Pinterest](http://pinterest.com).
 It will be developed for the presentation of the final project of the bootcamp in [Skylab Coders](https://skylabcoders.com/).